kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-003-link-list/01-what-is-linked-list.md

 > - A `null link` is used wherever there is no node to link to.
 Thus every <br />
     node in a linked list contains a link to its successor, but the last <br />
     node contains a null link instead.

+> - A `length` of a linked list is the number of nodes (elements) in it.
+A <br />
+    linked list is empty if it has length of zero.

+> - We can access the element in any node, provided that we have a link to <br />
+    that node.